gatblau/europa/readme.md

 **TIP**: if the Virtual Box windows goes black, press the right shift key down to make it show again.

+##### Building Specific Tags

+If a build is required that is not for the last tag in github, then pass in the name of the required tag to the build script as follows:

+... **europaw.sh specific-tag-name-here**

+##### Building the development version

+If you want to build the latest development state, then pass in a name that is not a actual tag name (e.g. "development-may-14") to the build script as follows:

+... **europaw.sh development-may-14**

 # Building Europa in MacOS

 - Install packer